andrew/ultimate-awesome/README.md

 - [awesome-industrial](https://github.com/BuiltInDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
 - [awesome-audioqr](https://github.com/ganny26/awesome-audioqr) - A curated list of Audio QR / NSDT libraries.
 - [awesome-sound](https://github.com/hwclass/awesome-sound) - A curated list of delightful sound packages and resources.
-- [awesome-neurips-2023](https://github.com/jacobmarks/awesome-neurips-2023) - Conference schedule, top papers, and analysis of the data for NeurIPS 2023!.
 - [awesome-reth](https://github.com/jmcph4/awesome-reth) - A list of awesome Reth-related resources.
 - [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.
 - [android-awesome-libraries](https://github.com/kaiinui/android-awesome-libraries) - There are many libraries which helps your android development!.